blomma/vittra.literaturetime/README.md

 - Pull to refresh for a new quote for the current time of day
 - Long press on quote to open book on project gutenberg or copy the text of the quote.

+## Support

+In the unlikely event of a problem or if you have a suggestion I want you to create an issue at https://github.com/blomma/vittra.literaturetime/issues